Jstith/Winlogbeat-Powershell-Automation/README.md

 ### Install winlogbeat agent via PowerShell

-This repository contains a PowerShell scripts that run through the above instillation process for either a single host or a CSV file of hosts.
+This repository contains a PowerShell scripts that run through the above installation process for either a single host or a CSV file of hosts.

-#### Many Hosts Instillation
+#### Many Hosts Installation

 **Make sure `winlogbeat.yml` and `winlogbeat-8.2.2-windows-x86_64.msi` must be in `C:\` directory.**